 Center for Medical Education

-East Carolina University’s Center for Medical Education building will usher in a new era for the Brody School of Medicine, the university and ECU Health.
-The construction of this building, connected to the existing Brody Medical Sciences building, will support enrollment growth from 86 to more than 120 medical students per year.
+The new Center for Medical Education at East Carolina University marks a bold step forward for the Brody School of Medicine, ECU and ECU Health.
+Connected to the existing Brody Medical Sciences building, this state-of-the-art facility will expand enrollment capacity from 86 to over 120 medical students annually — opening doors for more aspiring physicians across North Carolina.

-The Center for Medical Education will strengthen Brody School of Medicine’s position as a leader in medical education by offering cutting-edge facilities tailored to student success.
-With expanded learning environments, state-of-the-art anatomy and simulation labs and collaborative spaces, the new facility will ensure students receive top-tier training before entering clinical practice.
+The Center for Medical Education will reinforce Brody School of Medicine’s position as a leader in medical education with modern spaces tailored for student success.
+Featuring expanded learning environments, state-of-the-art anatomy and simulation labs and collaborative spaces, the new facility will ensure students receive top-tier training that prepares them for clinical practice.

 Check out the build in action!